energiezwerg/smarthome/modules/http/README.md

 # Module http

 This module allows plugins to implement a web interface.
 The API is described below.
-The first plugin to utilize this API is teh backend plugin.
+The first plugin to utilize this API is the backend plugin.

 > Note: To write a plugin that utilizes this module, you have to be familiar with CherryPy.